 Why Starlink Kenya hit a wall

-New customers in Nairobi, Kiambu, Mombasa, Machakos, Murang’a, Kirinyaga and Kwale are now sent to a waiting list instead of being allowed to complete orders.
+New customers in Nairobi, Kiambu, Mombasa, Machakos, Murang’a, Kirinyaga and Kwale are now sent to a waiting list.
+They can no longer complete orders.
 “Starlink service is currently at capacity in your area,” the company tells those who try to subscribe, inviting them to place a deposit with no promised timeframe.

 The constraint is physical rather than commercial.
-Each satellite can serve only so many users in a given area, and once a region hits that ceiling the company must launch more satellites or shift capacity before taking new customers.
+Each satellite can serve only so many users in a given area.
+Once a region hits that ceiling, the company must launch more satellites or shift capacity before taking new customers.

 Three years from luxury to mass market